 Man Steals Beanee Weenee Cans, Blames 'Inner Thug' For Theft

-Tommy Barber didn't chose the thug life - the thug life chose him.
+Tommy Barber didn't choose the thug life - the thug life chose him.
 At least, that's what he told St. Lucie County Sheriff's deputies after he stole multiple cans of Beanee Weenee, a delectable treat of beans that can be found at many locations for approximately $2.50.

 Barber, a North Carolina native, was arrested in St. Lucie County on a misdeamenor charge for the theft, which totalled $8.77.
 When asked why he stole the cans, he said he wasn't hungry.